fhdm-dev/scoppy/docs/app-help/rp2040-max-sample-rate-setting.md

 ## FAQ
 ### Does changing the maximum sample rate affect the accuracy of the oscilloscope?
 We have found very little difference between the 3 available sample rates.
-We will be publishing some test results soon.
 However, performance may depend on the analog front-end used to drive the ADCs of the RP2040.
+See results of our testing [here](../wiki/rp2040-max-sample-rate-test-results).

 ### Will the ADC perform as per the RP2040 datasheet specifications at the higher sample rates?
 Unlikely.
 The higher sample rates are outside of the recommended range specified in the RP2040 datasheet and so the specifications stated